mintyph/mintyph.github.io/_posts/2025-10-17-htb-forgotten-writeup.md

     (ALL : ALL) ALL
 ```

-Attempting an SSH login to limesvc with the discovered password; the authentication succeeded and the SSH session is established.
+Attempting an SSH login to limesvc with the discovered password, the authentication succeeded and the SSH session is established.

 ```
 ➜  Forgotten ssh limesvc@10.129.234.81